navneet-97/meeting-notes-summarizer/README.md

 ## 🆘 Support

 If you encounter any issues:
-1. Check the Railway deployment logs
+1. Check the Render deployment logs
-2. Verify your environment variables in Railway dashboard
+2. Verify your environment variables in Render dashboard
 3. Ensure MongoDB Atlas is accessible
 4. Check Gmail app password settings
-5. Review Railway service health status
+5. Review Render service health status

 ## 🙏 Acknowledgments

 - Google Gemini AI for intelligent summarization
 - FastAPI for the robust backend framework
 - React and Tailwind CSS for the beautiful UI
-- Railway for seamless full-stack deployment
+- Render for seamless full-stack deployment